harveytriana/TspApproach/README.md

 *Update: 23-09-21*

 I was curious to write a specific problem in multiple languages to check its performance.
 I wrote an approach to the classic [TSP](https://en.wikipedia.org/wiki/Travelling_salesman_problem).
 My algorithm is simple, it measures all permutations to arrive at an exact answer.
-Of course, due to the exponential nature of the problem, this is not the best solution.
+Of course, due to the exponential nature of the problem, this is not the best general solution.
 However, the goal is not to write a solution to this problem, that in fact a totally perfect one does not exist.
 The code I wrote is very effective, processing an average of 25 million calculations per second in C#.
 Initially write in C#, and I did the corresponding translation to Rust and GO.
-Then, through collaborations, I have added C++, Dart, Python, the scary Fortran, and recently JavaScript in the Node.js environment.
+Then, through collaborations, I have added C++, Dart, Python, the scary Fortran, and recently JavaScript in the NodeJS environment.

 Rust is very interesting.
 I have explored its syntax, and I really liked it.
 It is elegant and powerful, yet it is clearly orthodox with traditional programming, which puts a steep learning curve on it.
 Personally, I think that despite arousing interest in the world of programming, it is not going to advance in popularity at the levels of a Python or GO, the trend is for languages with natural, simple, human syntax.